 What to Look for in IOP

 When looking for a program, ensure the treatment center includes dual diagnosis.
 This form of treatment diagnoses and treats mental health disorders alongside addiction.
 Today at least half of people living with addiction also have mental health disorders.
 Treating addiction without treating mental health can lead to a high risk of relapse.
 It’s also essential to look for a program that includes a range of therapies.
 No single therapeutic approach works for everyone.
 A combination of evidence-based and alternative therapies is shown the make the most significant difference for those in recovery.

 If you or someone you love is struggle, treatment is more accessible than you think.
 Find a treatment program today.
 Always ensure a program has licensed therapists and doesn’t promise “quick fixes.”
 Check with local addiction therapists and 12-step groups for recommendations.
 When in doubt, look at a center’s reviews on the Better Business Bureau and check state and federal addiction recovery websites for suggestions.

-No matter where you are in recovery, an intensive outpatient program in New Hampshire can help.
+No matter where you are in recovery, an intensive outpatient program can help.
 Don’t wait.
 Find the program for you today.